dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 Then, you can also run the following command to get the recombination map:

-perl GetGeneticMapLeftRightPrintMap.pl Bound FrequencyFilePrefix MapFilePrefix Chromosome
+perl GetGeneticMapLeftRightPrintMap.pl HapLengthToTake FrequencyFilePrefix MapFilePrefix Chromosome

+Where:

+* HapLengthToTake - The recombination rate will be estimated from focal variant analyzed up to the value of HapLengthToTake .

+* FrequencyFilePrefix - Prefix of the SNPs at a one percent frequency.
+We will print the mean recombination rate for these variants.

+* MapFilePrefix - Recombination map prefix.

+* Chromosome - Number of the chromosome that contains the variants that will be analyzed.

+Example run:

 perl GetGeneticMapLeftRightPrintMap.pl 250000 MissenseOnePercent maps_chr.
 1

 ## 7) ABC algorithm to estimate the demographic history

-A demographic model must be specified when analyzing genomic data to infer DFEf or the strength of selection acting on the nonsynonymous variants at a certain frequency in the population (steps 2-4).
+A demographic model must be specified when analyzing genomic data to infer DFEf or the point strength of selection acting on the nonsynonymous variants at a certain frequency in the population (steps 2-4).
 We used an ABC algorithm to infer the demographic model based on the L values found on the synonymous variants.
+The L values of the synonymous variants are summarized by their frequency in different windows w1, ... , wn.
+In this example we will use the file located in ExamplePipeline/ABC/LDistributionOnePercentSynSites.txt .

-To do that, we run the following scripts in consecutive order:
+Then, to run the ABC algorithm we run the following scripts in consecutive order:

 bash ABCDemographyAnalysisNotCpGs.sh Identifier